stephanodiego/the-gallery-42/README.md

 Hi, my name is Stephano Diego.
 Since a child i have been in love with street art, have a huge admiration for the cultural movement and artists.
 In 2018 i started my first collection and today it has become a hobby.

-The — gallery 42 ® is my project for buying, selling and exhibiting.
+The — Gallery 42 ® is my project for buying, selling and exhibiting.
 The project aims to promote access to artists' work and also provide an different experience from traditional art galleries.